nelhage/reptyr/README.md

 PORTABILITY
 -----------

+reptyr supports Linux and FreeBSD.
+Not all functionality is currently available on FreeBSD.
+(Notably, FreeBSD doesn't support `reptyr -T` at this time.

-reptyr is Linux-only.
-It uses ptrace to attach to the target and control it at the syscall level, so it is highly dependent on Linux's particular syscall API, syscalls, and terminal ioctl()s.
-A port to Solaris or BSD may be technically feasible, but would probably require significant re-architecting to abstract out the platform-specific bits.
+`reptyr` uses ptrace to attach to the target and control it at the syscall level, so it is highly dependent on details of the syscall API, available syscalls, and terminal ioctl()s.
+A port to other operating systems may be technically feasible, but requires significant low-level knowledge of the relevant platform, and may entail significant refactors.

 reptyr works on i386, x86_64, and ARM.
 Ports to other architectures should be straightforward, and should in most cases be as simple as adding an arch/ARCH.h